GLOBAL MARKETS-Tech leads tentative rally as Powell soothes markets | Business

 GLOBAL MARKETS-Tech leads tentative rally as Powell soothes markets

-AMP Capital's chief economist Shane Oliver put it this way in a note to clients on Wednesday: "This is all a long way off as even the first hike is a while away."
-Powell's comments helped the yield on benchmark 10-year U.S. Treasuries lower and put the brakes on a rising U.S. dollar.
+The 10-year Treasury yield fell to 1.4666% on Tuesday, creeping only a little higher in Asia according to MarketWatch data.
+The U.S. dollar lost a little ground overnight, but it remains near multi-month highs after the Fed's change in tone cleared out a heap of short positions.

-Stocks found a footing and swinging bond markets calmed down on Wednesday, with testimony from U.S. Federal Reserve chair Jerome Powell providing investors with reassurance that the central bank has an eye on inflation but is not hastening to hike rates.
-The rates-sensitive Nasdaq index closed at a record high on Tuesday, while tech stocks were bid in Asia - notably in Taiwan where chipmakers helped the benchmark index rise 1%.
-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.4%.
-Japan's Nikkei rose 0.3%.
+Stocks found a footing and swinging bond markets calmed down on Wednesday, with testimony from U.S. Federal Reserve chair Jerome Powell providing investors with reassurance that the central bank has an eye on inflation but is not rushing to hike rates.
+The rates-sensitive Nasdaq index closed at a record high on Tuesday, while tech stocks were bid in Asia - notably in Taiwan where the chipmaker-heavy benchmark rose more than 1%.
+MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.7%.
+Japan's Nikkei was flat.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)